rsthegeek/Software-architecture-summary/Quality attribute base.md

 	- The whole system
 	- Some piece(s) of system
 5. **Response:** Stimulus mitigation activities.
-	- By system (runtime qualities)
+	- By System (runtime qualities)
-	- By developer (development-time qualities)
+	- By Developer (development-time qualities)
 6. **Response measure:** Response should be measurable in some fashion. to see if it was satisfactory. (whether the requirement is satisfied)
 	- Latency/Throughput -> Performance
-	- Uptime -> Availibility
+	- Uptime -> Availability
 	- Labor/Wall clock time -> Modifiability

 ## Tactics
 ![img](imgs/tactics.png)

-- Tactics are intended to control responses to stimuluses.
+- Tactics are intended to control responses to stimuli.
 - Tradeoffs must be explicitly considered and controlled by the designer.

 ## Categories of Quality Design Decisions